 Existing rules can be copied and pasted within the table by first selecting the rules, (use 'Ctrl+Click' to add/remove from selection), then using the menu options 'Copy Rules to Clipboard' and 'Paste Rules from Clipboard' to perform the copy and paste.
 The copied rules can then be modified by selecting and editing individual cell entries.

-If the 'Allowed Values' field is set for a string or boolean expression, thecan be used for selecting a value from the list of allowed values.
+If the 'Allowed Values' field is set for a string or boolean expression, thecan be used to display a list of values to select from, as shown in the earlier Allowed Values - Fast Fill Rows section.

 Rules can also be sorted within the table, either by: